timocp/ruby-calc/README.md

 #### Converting to strings

 Internally, `Calc::Q` are always stored as a rational number (fraction).
 Libcalc supports various output modes.
-The default is "real" which will output as floating points.
+The default is "real" which will output in decimal format.

 ```ruby
 Calc.exp(1).to_s #=> "2.71828182845904523536"